U.S. states, cities sue to block Trump 'conscience' rule for healthcare workers

 So far in 2019, the worst U.S. measles outbreak in a quarter century has sickened 880 people, the U.S. Centers for Disease Control and Prevention said on Monday.

-The 23 plaintiffs in Tuesday's lawsuit are led by Democrats or often lean Democratic.
+The plaintiffs in Tuesday's lawsuits are led by Democrats or often lean Democratic.

 They also include New York City, Chicago and Washington, D.C.; the states of Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, Oregon, Pennsylvania, Rhode Island, Vermont, Virginia and Wisconsin; and Cook County, Illinois.